rancher/opni/enhancements/aiops/20230217-user-specified-anomalous-keywords.md

 # Title:
-Allow user to specify anomalous keywords for Opni log anomaly insights
+Allow user to specify error keywords for Opni log anomaly insights

 ## Summary:
 Currently, when it is time to train a Deep Learning model upon the user editing the watchlist of workloads, there is a list of anomalous keywords which are used to filter out any workload log messages that contain any of these keywords.
 This list of keywords is something that the user currently doesn't have any control over as it is predetermined.
-I propose that when the user is updating the watchlist of workloads, that they also have the option to update which anomalous keywords they would like to be used for filtering and tracking.
+I propose that when the user is updating the watchlist of workloads, that they also have the option to update which error keywords they would like to be used for filtering and tracking.

 ## Use case:
-This will allow the user to filter out workload log messages with their own specified anomalous keywords from the training data of the Deep Learning model.
+This will allow the user to add additional error keywords to the list of immutable error keywords which will be used to filter out any log messages that are fetched for training the Deep Learning model.

 ## Benefits:
 * Gives user the ability to add additional anomalous keywords to enhance user experience.